 Experimental measurements of the attosecond (10-18 s) scale transient absorbance of an ion.

 Using state-of-the-art spectroscopic techniques, it is now possible to study chemical processes occurring at ultra-short time-scales (ultrafast phenomena), as well as ultra-small length scales (down to the level of individual molecules).
 Researchers at the Division of Chemistry and Biological Chemistry have developed sensitive techniques for studying fundamental photophysical reactions, which govern the efficiency of devices such as solar cells.

-We have also applied single-molecule microscopy to the study of pharmaceutical interactions, in order to improve the design of antibacterial and anticancer treatments.
-In the area of ultrafast phenomena, our researchers have developed new techniques for performing ultrafast multidimensional spectroscopy, which can be used to observe phenomena that cannot be detected by conventional methods (such as transient absorption/pump probe spectroscopy).
-These techniques can be used to study the ultrafast energy-transfer processes that occur during photosynthesis, to investigate the ultrafast dynamics of photovoltaic and optoelectronic materials, etc.
+We have also applied single-molecule microscopy to the study of pharmaceutical interactions, which aids in the design of antibacterial and anticancer treatments.
+Our researchers have also developed new techniques for ultrafast multidimensional spectroscopy, which can be used to observe phenomena undetectable by conventional methods such as transient-absorption/pump-probe spectroscopy.
+These techniques can be used to study the ultrafast energy-transfer processes occuring during photosynthesis, and the ultrafast dynamics of photovoltaic and optoelectronic materials.